wikimedia/pywikibot/README-conversion.txt

 The following changes have occured in the User object:

 - contributions(): returns a pywikibot.Timestamp object instead of a Mediawiki one

+=== Command-line arguments ===

+Scripts that supported unnamed arguments as titles of pages on which to work, now require that those titles be written as standard pagegenerators, e.g.:

+    python script.py -page:"A title"

+while unlink.py and other scripts that required page titles as main arguments now need only that the titles be wrapped in quotes, as:

+    python unlink.py "A title"

 # MORE TO COME #